Chesapeake Bayhawks

-The Chesapeake Bayhawks were a Major League Lacrosse (MLL) professional men's field lacrosse team based in Annapolis, Maryland since 2010.
-They played in the greater Baltimore metro area beginning with the MLL's inaugural 2001 season, as the Baltimore Bayhawks from 2001–2006 and as the Washington Bayhawks from 2007–2009.
+The Chesapeake Bayhawks were a Major League Lacrosse (MLL) professional men's field lacrosse team based in Annapolis, Maryland.
+They played in the greater Baltimore metro area beginning with the MLL's inaugural 2001 season, as the Baltimore Bayhawks from 2001 to 2006 and as the Washington Bayhawks from 2007 to 2009.

 They won six Steinfeld Cup titles, the most of any MLL franchise.

 Franchise history

 Early success

 The Bayhawks played two seasons at Homewood Field at Johns Hopkins University, in 2001 and 2003, while they played at M&T Bank Stadium in downtown Baltimore in 2002.
 Their home moved to Johnny Unitas Stadium on the campus of Towson University from 2004 to 2006.
 They won National Division titles in 2001, 2002, 2003, and 2005 and made the 2004 playoffs as a wild card.

 In 2001, the Bayhawks won the National Division crown, but fell short in the championship game to the Long Island Lizards.
 The following year, the Bayhawks repeated as National Division champions and this time avenged their title game loss by beating the Lizards to win their first MLL crown.
 In the MLL's third season, the Bayhawks continued their National Division dominance with their third straight title, but again came up just short in the MLL Championship against the Lizards.
 The Bayhawks made the playoffs in 2004, but were eliminated in the semifinals.

 The 2005 Bayhawks squad is regarded as one of the greatest lacrosse teams ever assembled.
 Led by hall-of-famers Gary Gait and Tom Marechek, the Bayhawks went 10–2, dominating the competition and setting several scoring records throughout the year.
 They scored 47 more goals than any other team and lead the league with fewest goals allowed, resulting in an average score of 20–13.
 The team capped the regular season with their fourth National Division title and their second MLL crown.

 The Bayhawks were the only Major League Lacrosse team to have a winning season in each of the first five years of the league, posting a 44–19 record.